Delmark Records

 Delmark Records is an American jazz and blues independent record label.
-It was founded in 1958 and is based in Chicago, Illinois.
-The label originated in St. Louis, Missouri, in 1953 when then owner, and founder, Bob Koester released a recording of the Windy City Six, a traditional jazz group, under the Delmar imprint.
+The label originated in 1953 in St. Louis, Missouri, as Delmar, when owner, and founder, Bob Koester released a recording of the Windy City Six, a traditional jazz group, under the Delmar imprint.
+Koester and the label moved to Chicago, Illinois, in 1958, and the label's name became Delmark.
+Koester sold the label assets in 2018, and the label since operates as Delmark Records LLC.

 History

 Born in 1932 in Wichita, Kansas, Bob Koester was the son of a petroleum engineer.
 While in the hospital with polio when he was a child, he listened to the radio and was cheered up when he heard Eddie Condon and Benny Goodman.
 In his teens, he was a dedicated jazz fan who began buying old records from a Salvation Army store.
 At concerts in Kansas City, he heard Red Allen, Count Basie, Jimmy Rushing, Tommy Douglas, Lionel Hampton, and Jay McShann.